Do you know what a heat map is – and what it is good for?

 Use heat maps and overlays to see where people are clicking — and where they’re getting stuck.
 Is your checkout button looking blue?
 It could be that it’s not prominent enough.
 Try something more colorful or higher up on the page.

 Are shoppers clicking on something that isn’t clickable?
 Or perhaps they’re getting distracted by the nav bar?
 Remove those distractions from one variation of the page and then A/B test the two pages to see which one converts customers more.

 Testing UX and usability, as well as the effectiveness of your content marketing efforts will also help you improve the way prospective customers move down the conversion funnel.

 As we mentioned above, If a small number of people are reading all the way through a piece of content, but all of them are signing up for the email list, you’re improving the quality of leads for your sales team.
 You can see all of this through scroll maps and confetti maps.

 If, however, you see lots of visitors coming to your landing page, but almost no one is giving you their email or clicking on your coupon, look at your heat map to see where they’re clicking, if at all.

 It may be time to A/B test a few different pages to improve usability and remove distractions that could be getting visitors stuck.

 Heatmap data can help you to quickly see:

 - Which headlines draw visitors in and make them click

-- Which images attract attention and what people do about it – you’ll be surprised how many try to click the image
+- Which images attract attention and what people do about it — you’ll be surprised how many try to click an unlinked image

 - What distracts visitors from your core content (Many first-time heat map users are shocked at how differently their users navigate the site compared with their expectations.)